OpenTTD/OpenTTD/README.md

 - most people should choose the 'stable' version, as this has been more extensively tested
 - the 'nightly' version includes the latest changes and features, but may sometimes be less reliable

-On some platforms OpenTTD will also be available via your OS package manager or a similar service.
+OpenTTD is also available for free on [Steam](https://store.steampowered.com/app/1536610/OpenTTD/), [GOG.com](https://www.gog.com/game/openttd), and the [Microsoft Store](https://www.microsoft.com/p/openttd-official/9ncjg5rvrr1c).
+On some platforms OpenTTD will be available via your OS package manager or a similar service.

 ## 1.2) OpenTTD gameplay manual